Chick Strand

-Mildred "Chick" Strand (December 3, 1931 – July 11, 2009) was an American experimental filmmaker, "a pioneer in blending avant-garde techniques with documentary".
-Chick Strand contributed to the movement of women's experimental cinema in the early 1960s1970's.
-Strand's film making and directing approach incorporates personal elements from her own life experiences and societal forces and realities.
-The film Elasticity (1976) is an example of Strand's attempts at autobiographical work that also incorporates Strand's specific standpoint on certain social issues.
+Mildred "Chick" Strand (December 3, 1931 – July 11, 2009) was an American experimental filmmaker and ethnographer based in California and Mexico.
+Chick Strand's filmmaking approach combined anthropological methods with experimental filmmaking techniques, and incorporated personal elements from her own life experiences with societal forces and realities.
+Strand contributed to the movement of women's experimental cinema in the early 1960s–1970's as "a pioneer in blending avant-garde techniques with documentary" Strand also influenced the independent filmmaking movement of the 1960s as the editor of Canyon CinemaNews.
 Feminist issues and anthropological inquiries about the human condition are frequent themes in Strand's films.
 However, because Strand's films and work were often deeply personal and subjective, they were often rejected from male-dominated academic circles of anthropologists and critiqued for being non-academic works.

 Biography

 Born Mildred D. Totman in Northern California she was given the nickname "Chick" by her father.
+Her father, Russel Totman, was a bank teller in the Bay Area.
+Her mother, Eleanor Totman, was a homemaker in Berkeley, CA. Strand described her family as "working people" who had lived in California for hundreds of years.
 She married her first husband, Paul Anderson Strand, in 1957, and they had one son, film editor Eric Strand, best known for his work on Donnie Darko.

-Chick Strand studied anthropology at the University of California, Berkeley, and in the early 1960s organized film happenings with Bruce Baillie.
-Bruce Baillie taught Chick Strand basic film technique before launching film projects together.
-Before becoming involved with film making, Strand was interested in photography and collages due to taking a photography course early on in life.
-In 1961, Strand established the Canyon CinemaNews, a monthly filmmakers' journal which became a focal point for the West Coast independent film movement.
-Baillie, among others, founded a filmmakers' collective called Canyon Cinema in 1967.
-Chick Strand made her first film at age 34.
+Chick Strand studied anthropology at the University of California, Berkeley, and was interested in photography and collages due to taking a photography course early on in life before becoming involved in filmmaking.
+In the early 1960s, Strand organized film happenings with filmmaker Bruce Baillie.
+The two would show experimental films in their backyards in Berkeley, California.
 Strand met her second husband, Neon Park, an artist, in the early 1960s in Berkeley.
 They were collaborators in art and life for over 30 years, dividing their time between Los Angeles and San Miguel de Allende, a small town in Mexico.
 Neon Park died from ALS (Lou Gehrig's disease) in 1993.
 In 1966 she enrolled in the ethnography program at UCLA, and after graduating in 1971 taught for 24 years at Occidental College.
 While in Mexico, Strand made documentary films about the people she met there.
 In later years she became a painter.

 Though Chick Strand often incorporated female characters and narratives in her film, she denies being a part of the Women's Movement.
 Instead, she posits that her work is more about human experience in general, and not necessarily explicitly about female experience.